Loading...

 Best For:

-Smaller recruitment teams, agencies, or internal talent acquisition functions with modest volume, who still need strong sourcing + candidate pipeline management + LinkedIn sourcing without high cost.
+Smaller recruitment teams, agencies, or internal talent acquisition functions with modest volume who still need strong LinkedIn sourcing without high costs.

 Recruiterflow

-Main Pricing: Roughly $99/user/month for their base recruiting CRM / ATS plan.
-People Managing People
+Main Pricing: Around $99/user/month for their base recruiting CRM/ATS plan.

-• Pipeline view for candidates, drag & drop stages, task automation.
-People Managing People
+• Pipeline view for candidates with drag & drop stages.

 Pros:

-• Good mix of pipeline management + recruiting-friendly features.
+• Good mix of pipeline management and recruiting features.

-• Balanced feature set; less overwhelming in some cases than heavy enterprise ATS.
+• Balanced feature set, less overwhelming than some enterprise ATS.

 Cons:

-• Some advanced features or integrations may need extra configuration or add-ons.
+• Some advanced integrations need configuration or add-ons.

 Best For:

-Teams which want a strong recruiting CRM + ATS combo, with enough automation to reduce manual work, especially in tracking many roles / candidates, but who also want clarity and structure.
+Teams that want a strong CRM + ATS combo with enough automation to reduce manual work, while keeping clarity in tracking many roles/candidates.

 Here’s what matters most when choosing a recruiting CRM in 2025, especially if LinkedIn use is high:

-1. Sourcing + LinkedIn integration — ability to import profiles, message / InMail sync, extension to capture data.
+• Sourcing + LinkedIn integration: ability to import profiles, sync messages, capture data.

-2. Outreach & engagement automation — follow-ups, reminders, templates, possibly automated messages (when compliant with LinkedIn’s policies).
+• Outreach & engagement automation: follow-ups, reminders, templates, message automation (within LinkedIn’s policies).

-3. Pipeline & ATS features — interview scheduling, feedback, candidate tracking, resume parsing.
+• Pipeline & ATS features: interview scheduling, candidate tracking, resume parsing.

-• Recruit CRM — most balanced ATS/CRM with solid LinkedIn tools, good pipeline & communication features.
+• Recruit CRM: most balanced ATS/CRM with LinkedIn tools, strong pipelines, and communication features.

-• LeadLoft — best if your recruiting heavily depends on outreach + finding passive candidates via LinkedIn, and you want automation.
+• LeadLoft: best if recruiting relies heavily on LinkedIn outreach and automation.

-• Manatal — best cost/value for smaller teams starting to scale, especially with LinkedIn sourcing via extension.
+• Manatal: best cost/value for smaller teams starting to scale with LinkedIn sourcing needs.

 Check Out All Our Reviews